verbb/readability/README.md

 # Readability plugin for Craft CMS 3.x

-The Readability plugin will help you to indentify issues with your website content, especially with readability.
+The Readability plugin will help you to identify issues with your website content, especially with readability.

 It allows you to measure the readability of text using common scoring systems, including: